adamghill/django-unicorn.com/source/index.md

 ### Full-stack framework Python packages

+- [IDOM](https://github.com/idom-team/idom), a port of ReactJS to Python.
+Fully compatible with all ReactJS components.
+Supports several web frameworks, and specifically has a [separate package for Django](https://github.com/idom-team/django-idom).
 - [Reactor](https://github.com/edelvalle/reactor/), a port of Elixir's `LiveView` to Django.
 Especially interesting for more complicated use-cases like chat rooms, keeping multiple browsers in sync, etc. Uses Django channels and websockets to work its magic.
 - [Flask-Meld](https://github.com/mikeabrahamsen/Flask-Meld), a port of `Unicorn` to Flask.
 Uses websockets.
 - [Sockpuppet](https://sockpuppet.argpar.se/), a port of Ruby on Rail's `StimulusReflex`.
 Requires Django channels and websockets.